apache/arrow/docs/source/python/compute.rst

 UDF support is limited to scalar functions.
 A scalar function is a function which executes elementwise operations on arrays or scalars.
-In general, the output of a scalar function do not depend on the order of values in the arguments.
-Note that such functions have a rough correspondence to the functions used in SQL expressions.
+In general, the output of a scalar function does not depend on the order of values in the arguments.
+Note that such functions have a rough correspondence to the functions used in SQL expressions, or to NumPy `universal functions <https://numpy.org/doc/stable/reference/ufuncs.html>`_.

 To register a UDF, a function name, function docs, input types and output type need to be defined.
 Using :func:`pyarrow.compute.register_scalar_function`,